qibebt-bioinfo/meta-storms/README.md

 ### Tips for Automatic Installation

-1. Please “cd meta-storms-2-std” directory, before running the automatic installer.
+1. Please "cd meta-storms-2-std” directory, before running the automatic installer.

-2. The automatic installer configures the environment variables to the default configuration specified in the file of “~/.bashrc” or “~/.bash_profile”.
+2. The automatic installer configures the environment variables to the default configuration specified in the file of "~/.bashrc" or "~/.bash_profile".
 If you prefer to configure the environment variables to other configuration file, please choose the option of manual installation below.

-3. If the environment variables are not activated automatically, please enable them manually by running the command “source ~/.bashrc”.
+3. If the environment variables are not activated automatically, please enable them manually by running the command "source ~/.bashrc".

 4. If the automatic installer fails, Meta-Storms can still be installed manually by the following options.